 In a large pan over medium heat, add 1 tablespoon of oil.
-Then add carrots, oyster sauce and stir fry for 3 minutes on high heat, remove from pan and set aside.
+Then add carrots, and oyster sauce and stir fry for 3 minutes on high heat, remove from pan and set aside.
 Using the same pan, add a tablespoon of oil and toss the French beans, season with salt and pepper and cook for 3 minutes, then set aside:

 In the same pan, sauté minced garlic in a tablespoon of oil.
 Then add in zucchini and cook for 5 minutes.
 Add black bean sauce, mix well, then set aside.
 Wipe the pan to remove the previous seasonings, then add the remaining oil and sauté shiitake mushroom for 5 minutes.
-Add in teriyaki sauce and allow it simmer for a minute, then season with salt and pepper to taste:
+Add in teriyaki sauce and allow it to simmer for a minute, then season with salt and pepper to taste: